Subset second-order stochastic dominance for enhanced indexation with diversification enforced by sector constraints: Computational results

 As mentioned above we used an in-sample period of 61 days.
 We conducted periodic rebalancing every 21 days (roughly one month in business days).
 To illustrate our approach our first in-sample period of 61 days runs from $3^{\text{rd}}$ October 2018 until $31^{\text{st}}$ December 2018.
 So using this in-sample period (with 60 return values for each asset) we choose a portfolio (using a SSD strategy) on $31^{\text{st}}$ December 2018, evaluate its performance out-of-sample for the next 20 business days so from $31^{\text{st}}$ December 2018 to $31^{\text{st}}$ January 2019, then repeat the process until the data is exhausted.
 In total this involved 60 out-of-sample periods for which we then have a single out-of-sample time series of returns.
 For simplicity we assume no transaction costs.

-In order to define sector bounds, for a given sector $k$ we take its (fractional) exposure from Table \ref{table1} as $\delta_k$ and define an interval $\Delta = 0.05$ such $\delta_k^L = (1 - \Delta) \delta_k $ and $\delta_k^U = (1 + \Delta) \delta_k$, where $\delta_k^L$ and $\delta_k^U$ limit exposure to any particular sector, as in Equation~(\ref{eqjebdelta}).
+In order to define sector bounds, for a given sector $k$ we take its (fractional) exposure from Table~\ref{table1} as $\delta_k$ and define an interval $\Delta = 0.05$ such $\delta_k^L = (1 - \Delta) \delta_k $ and $\delta_k^U = (1 + \Delta) \delta_k$, where $\delta_k^L$ and $\delta_k^U$ limit exposure to any particular sector, as in Equation~(\ref{eqjebdelta}).
 These bounds apply to both subset SSD and standard SSD.
 Note here that these bounds preclude the possibility of any sector having zero investment.
-This choice ensures that the portfolios chosen under both subset and standard SSD have similar exposure to S\&P~500 sectors, whilst, at the same time, giving some leeway to the SSD optimiser in its choice of portfolio.
+This choice ensures that the portfolios chosen under both subset and standard SSD have similar exposure to S\&P~500 sectors, whilst at the same time giving some leeway to the SSD optimiser in its choice of portfolio.

-We evaluated four different strategies.
-The unscaled and scaled versions of our subset SSD approach and, equivalently, the unscaled and scaled versions of the standard SSD approach with sector constraints.
-For numeric insight into the performance of these four strategies, we show some selected comparative statistics in Table \ref{table2}.
-These are calculated from the out-of-sample returns for the four strategies, and correspondingly for the S\&P~500 index.
+For numeric insight into the performance we show some selected comparative statistics in Table~\ref{table2}.
+These are calculated from the out-of-sample returns for the subset SSD approach, and correspondingly for the S\&P~500 index.
+For convenience this table also shows comparative statistics for standard SSD, but these will be discussed in the next section.

 Let $Q$ be a series of $0,\ldots,T$ daily portfolio values, where $Q_t$ is the value of the given portfolio on day $t$.
-In Table \ref{table2} \textbf{FV} stands for the final portfolio value, assuming a starting amount of \$1, and is calculated as $Q_{T}/Q_{0}$. \textbf{CAGR} stands for Capital Annualised Growth Rate and as a percentage is calculated as $100 \left( \left(\frac{Q_T}{Q_0}\right)^{\frac{1}{Y}} -1 \right)$, where $Y = T/252$ is an approximation for the number of years in the out-of-sample period. \textbf{Sharpe} and \textbf{Sortino} are the annualised Sharpe and Sortino ratios respectively, where for their calculation we use the CBOE 10-year treasury notes (symbol TNX) as the risk-free rate.
+In Table~\ref{table2} \textbf{FV} stands for the final portfolio value, assuming a starting amount of \$1, and is calculated as $Q_{T}/Q_{0}$. \textbf{CAGR} stands for Capital Annualised Growth Rate and as a percentage is calculated as $100 \left( \left(\frac{Q_T}{Q_0}\right)^{\frac{1}{Y}} -1 \right)$, where $Y = T/252$ is an approximation for the number of years in the out-of-sample period. \textbf{Sharpe} and \textbf{Sortino} are the annualised Sharpe and Sortino ratios respectively, where for their calculation we use the CBOE 10-year treasury notes (symbol TNX) as the risk-free rate.
 For these four performance measures high values are better.

 \textbf{Vol} represents the annualised sample standard deviation of the out-of-sample returns. \textbf{MDD} represents the maximum drawdown and as a percentage is calculated as $\max \left(0, 100 \max_{0 \leq t < u \leq T} \frac{Q_t - Q_u}{Q_t} \right)$.
 For both Vol and MDD low values are better.